 “I wouldn’t if I were you.
 Unlike the bus handle, this one has a current that could zap you to oblivion.”

 My fingers still tingled from the pain.
-I stepped back.
+I stood, undecided.

 “Come, let’s talk without the veiled language.
 I promise I won’t hurt you.
 Only you can do that to yourself.”

 Sirens blazed in my head.
 I wanted to run but where?
 I wasn’t about to risk the holofilm.
 My eyes scanned the perimeter.
 Behind Tony was the rim of the Grand Canyon.
-There was also the log cabin to the right with a sign "Hermit's Rest.
+Dead end.
+There was also the log cabin to his right with a sign that read "Hermit's Rest.

-Tony headed to the cabin, entered, and pulled the door and entered.
+Tony headed to the cabin, pulled the door and entered.
 “Wait,” I said, against my better judgment.